 A further requirement is that the nature of the business is, in some logical sense, related, connected or relevant to the professional experience, skills or qualifications of the E-2 applicant, ie that you have the ability to successfully direct the company.

 The Embassy will be seeking assurance of your credibility and capability, as well as the viability of the enterprise, and are likely to question at interview where there is a perceived lack of synergy between your capabilities and the company’s line of work.

 The business plan is a challenging part of the E-2 visa application process, but critical to get right.
 Remember, planning for growth will be central to your E2 visa business plan.
-Typically, the Embassy is looking for steady enterprise achieving growth, and you need to be able to demonstrate how your business fits the bill.
+Typically, the Embassy is looking for steady enterprises achieving growth, and you need to be able to demonstrate how your business meet this.
 There’s also the risk of including too much information – aim for thorough but succinct!

-NNU Immigration are London-based attorneys with specialist expertise in the E-2 visa, helping entrepreneurs, business owners and investors realise their ambitions for growth in the US.
+NNU Immigration are US attorneys with specialist expertise in the E-2 visa, helping entrepreneurs, business owners and investors realise their ambitions for growth in the US.